How to Earn College Credit for Work Experience

 Credit for prior learning (CPL) gives you academic credit for work experience and other learning experiences outside the classroom, such as military service or professional development.
 This credit applies to a college degree, reducing the number of credits you need to complete the program.

-5 Ways to Earn College Credit for Life and Work Experience
+5 Ways to Get College Credit for Work and Life Experience

 There are several ways to turn your work and life experience into college credits, including passing exams, obtaining licenses or certifications, and leveraging relevant professional experience.
 Below is an overview of five popular options.